ngesa254/Space-X-Launch/README.md

 * Date/time configuration settings for missions
 * Various push notifications with individual settings
 * Much more to come (See r/SpaceXNow for planned features list)

+• Notifications for upcoming launches.
+• History of spaceflight back to the first manned spaceflight.
+• Vehicle details on commonly used launch vehicles.
+• Advanced search and filters for finding specific launches.
+• Day/Night theme.
+• Android Wear watch face with countdown.